jrie/gogtools/README.md

 Also now supports HTML output using "-w" parameter.
 And display of optional URLS for console and HTML output.

-More information can be found [in the readme of gogtools - version detector and retriever](version-detector-retriever.md).
+More information can be found [in the readme of gogtools - version-detector-and-retriever](version-detector-retriever.md).

 #### Screenshot in Windows Powershell:
 ![version_detector_windows](https://github.com/jrie/gogtools/assets/5701785/0a18b287-5b09-464c-a3eb-01e3f96c3ac2)